 Contrary to popular belief,money collected on tours is not spent behind the bar.
-Whilst money is required for day to day running costs, we have contributed over £16,100 to local charities.
-Mayday Hospital, Eldon Phab Club and St. Christopher’s Hospice have been particularly close to our hearts over the years.
+Whilst money is required for day to day running costs, we have contributed thousands of pounds to local charities including Mayday Hospital, Eldon Phab Club and St. Christopher’s Hospice .

 We dance for enjoyment more than tradition.
 It puts a smile on our faces and gives us an excuse to share a beer with good friends, young and old.
 It’s exercise that doesn’t feel like it.
 Above all – it’s fun!